dom-schulz/machine-learning-algorithms/README.md

 ### 2. Sampling Methods

-Sampling methods are crucial for evaluating machine learning models by splitting data into training and testing sets.
+Sampling methods used for evaluating machine learning models by splitting data into training and testing sets.
 Training data is used to build the model, while testing data evaluates its performance on unseen examples.

 #### 1. Bootstrap Sampling
 - Logic: Creates training set by sampling with replacement, remaining samples form testing set